Toltec Mounds Archeological State Park – Scott, AR

-In the spring of 2017, while we were relaxing for a few days at U.S. Corps of Engineers Willow Beach Campground , we found and explored Toltec Mounds Archeological State Park.
-It’s also registered as a National Historic Landmark.
-The C.O.E. campground is located at the Terry Lock and Dam in Willow Beach, not far from Little Rock.
+In the spring of 2017, we need a little relaxation for a few days so we stayed at U.S. Corps of Engineers Willow Beach Campground .
+While there, we found and explored Toltec Mounds Archeological State Park.
+Registered as a National Historic Landmark, Toltec Mounds is located at the Terry Lock and Dam in Willow Beach, not far from Little Rock.

 As always, we research to see what there is to do at any of our destinations.
 We actually found this little excursion from a pamphlet we picked up at the Arkansas Welcome Center.

 Back in the late 1840’s, Gilbert Knapp owned a piece of land that had these large ‘mounds’ on his property.
 At first, he thought they were associated with the Toltec People of Mexico however, in the 1880’s, his theory was proven wrong.
 They were identified as being built by North American Indians instead.

 More than a century ago, sixteen mounds stood with an earthen embankment wall.
 Today, eighteen mound locations have been identified.
 Unfortunately, over the past 150 years, farming activities destroyed nearly all of the Toltec Mounds and embankment wall.
 It took until 1975 for the Arkansas State Government to step in to buy the land and consecrate it as protected.

 Due the lack of records, no one really knew who actually built them.
 Archeologists have dated these mounds from 650 AD to 1050 AD and named them the Plum Bayou Culture.
 Plum Bayou refers to the name of the local stream.
 For unknown reasons, the site was abandoned around 1050 A.D.

 Today, only the largest mound locations exist.
 The tallest mound in Arkansas stands at 49’ and was strategically built between two smaller ones.
-Our self-guided tour on the Knapp Trail named after Gilbert Knapp, previous owner of the land) that led us around to see the different mounds.
+Our self-guided tour on the Knapp Trail was named after Gilbert Knapp who was the previous owner of the land.
+The trail led us around to see the different mounds.

 As you can see, the mounds are terraced.
 I imagine that’s to deter erosion and maintain stability.